mhosseintaher/conventions/git-conventions/branch.md

  - **release**: A branch for tagging a specific release version.

  - **merging**: A temporary branch for resolving merge conflicts, usually between the latest development and a feature or Hotfix branch.
 This can also be used if two branches of a feature being worked on by multiple developers need to be merged, verified and finalized.
+ - **review**: A branch for reviewing older branches and fix errors.

 ## Format of the branch name: